skorasaurus/rendu/README.md

 Code is based on [bootleaf](https://github.com/bmcbride/bootleaf/blob/master/LICENSE.txt) which uses the MIT license.

 Geodata - [Creative Commons 0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) (aka CC 0).
-(Note: the phone numbers in the file are not the general phone numbers for the church, but the most appropriate numbers for SVDP to contact.
+(Note: the phone numbers in the file are not the general telephone numbers for the church, but the most appropriate numbers for SVDP to contact.